vatpac-technology/sops/docs/legal/index.md

 ---

-## Disclaimer

-The content on this website is intended for Flight Simulation use only.

-This project is built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), a Material Design theme for MkDocs, and incorporates additional features from the aforementioned plugins and tools.

----

 ## Acknowledgments

 We extend our gratitude to all contributors of these open-source projects.
 Your work enables us to build and enhance our project efficiently.